wavefrontHQ/docs/pages/doc/logging_send_logs.md

 **Prerequisite**:

 Add the VMware domain (`*.vmware.com`) to the allowlist in your environment.
-Because our service uses a VMware log cluster, you need to add the VMware domain to your allowlist to send log data successfully.
+Because our service uses a VMware log cluster, you need to add the VMware domain to your allow list to send log data successfully.
 If you want to narrow down the domain, contact your account representative.

 Configure your log shipper:
   1. Install the log shipper.
 For example, [install Fluentd](https://docs.fluentd.org/installation) or [install Fluent Bit](https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit).